 Here at Village Dental, we take a conservative approach to dentistry and strive to preserve your natural teeth if it’s possible.
 But sometimes, tooth extraction is the best option for restoring your oral health.

 Dental trauma, overcrowding, advanced gum disease, or severe decay or infection are all reasons that a tooth may need to be removed.
 Our team in Wayne can safely, gently, and quickly extract your tooth and replace it with a long-lasting dental implant or dental bridge.

 Explore our various tooth extraction procedures and when they may be necessary.

 General Tooth Extractions

 A general removal, also called a simple tooth extraction, is the most common and uncomplicated type.
 It’s typically completed on teeth that are visible and over the gums.

 During a general tooth extraction, we’ll start by applying a local anesthetic to numb the area so you’ll remain pain-free.
-Then, Dr. Khan will gently remove your tooth and apply stitches and gauze to ensure proper healing.
+Then, Dr. Seth will gently remove your tooth and apply stitches and gauze to ensure proper healing.

 After the removal, you’ll need to rest for at least 48 to 72 hours to allow the extraction area to heal properly.

 Emergency Tooth Extraction